Nomthandazoe/GIS-Web-Map/README.md

 * The application needs internet connection to run.

 How to use the application
-* To open the application, open the index.html file with browser of choice.
+* To open the application, open the index.html file with chrome or firefox browser, in internet explorer some of the features are not supported.

 Libraries used
 * Turf.js